Negotiations Processes FAQ

 Q: What is the status of compensation negotiations?

-So far, BFT has proposed a 5.75% increase for 2019-2020 and 6% for 2020-2021, and BUSD has proposed a 2.25% increase for 2019-2020 with future years to be discussed.
-Any significant increase will need to be funded by substantial budget cuts (above and beyond the $4.2 million in cuts that have been made over the last three years) or new revenue.
+As of October 9th, BFT has proposed a 4% increase for 2019-2020 and 5% for 2020-2021, and BUSD has proposed a 2.25% increase for 2019-2020 and 0% from the general fund for 2020-2021.
+Any significant increase will need to be funded by substantial budget cuts (above and beyond the $3.8 million in cuts that have been made over the last three years) or new revenue.
 Both sides are discussing a possible new local parcel tax to fund employee salaries.
+Currently, BFT is proposing that this tax raise 7.3% for all bargaining unit salaries.

 Q. How did BFT identify its negotiations priorities?